 One thing I did appreciate in terms of world building is the fact that vampires have two forms.
 They have their human form, which is just human, but hot:

 But then, when they want to fight, they turn into their true vampire form, ie, swamp monster with fangs and long claws:

 Now, because I’m all about reviewing things as romance novels, let’s drill down on the relationship between Reagan and Darius.
 They are forced to work together, though neither is particularly thrilled by the situation.
 They don’t particularly care for each other, which leads to some banter, but mainly, Reagan does not trust this dude!
 And everyone around her is like: don’t trust this dude, he’s a vampire!
 Vampires are not trustworthy!

 However, they are also definitely attracted to each other on a primal level.
 Darius is hot, because he’s a vampire.
 Reagan’s blood smells delicious, because of her special magic inherited from her mysterious and elusive dad.
-No matter how attractive Darius is, though, Reagan definitely does not want him to bit her, mainly because then he’d have power over her, no matter how awesome and sexy the experience would be.
+No matter how attractive Darius is, though, Reagan definitely does not want him to bite her, mainly because then he’d have power over her, no matter how awesome and sexy the experience would be.
 So they have a couple of moments where they do some dry humping and making out and then Reagan is like AGH, must regain self control!
 And then Darius is like, “what is this consent you speak of?”.
-And she shoots him in the leg so he’ll stop trying to coerce her into having sex / sharing her tasty tasty blood.
+And then she shoots him in the leg so he’ll stop trying to coerce her into having sex / sharing her tasty tasty blood.